Welcome to the 18th IEEE International Memory Workshop

 All papers have been submitted to IEEE Xplore and will be available in a couple weeks.

-The 17th IEEE International Memory Workshop (IEEE IMW) will be held in 2025 in Monterey.
+The 18th IEEE International Memory Workshop (IEEE IMW) will be held in 2026 in Leuven, Belgium.
 It is currently planned as an on-site event.
 This conference brings the memory community together in a workshop environment to discuss the memory process and design technologies, applications, market needs and strategies.
 It is sponsored by the IEEE Electron Devices Society and meets annually in May.

 The IEEE IMW is the premier international forum for both new and seasoned technologists having diverse technical backgrounds to share and learn about the latest developments in memory technology with the global community.
 The scope of workshop content ranges from new memory concepts in early research to the technology drivers currently in volume production as well as emerging technologies in development.
 The morning and afternoon technical sessions are organized in a manner that provides ample time for informal exchanges amongst presenters and attendees.
 The evening panel discussions will address hot topics in the memory and memory system field.
 Papers are solicited in all aspects of semiconductor memory technology (Flash, DRAM, SRAM, PCRAM, RRAM, MRAM, FRAM, embedded memories, system, and emerging memories), including but are not limited to: